 Neika Coughlin, APRN-C, is a nurse practitioner with Methodist Physicians Clinic Heart Consultants.

 Matthew Latacha, MD, FHRS is a Cardiologist certified by the American Board of Internal Medicine in Cardiovascular Disease and Cardiac Electrophysiology and works for Methodist Physicians Clinic Heart Consultants.

 Jeffrey Mahoney, MD, is a Cardiologist certified by the American Board of Internal Medicine in Cardiovascular Disease and Cardiac Electrophysiology and works for Methodist Physicians Clinic Heart Consultants.

 Nicole Meyers, MSN, RN-BC, CVN is the Clinical Nurse Educator for Cardiac Cath, Electrophysiology, Diagnostic Services, and Interventional Radiology Labs at Nebraska Methodist Hospital.

-Nebraska Methodist College Center for Professional and Continuing Education awards educational credit to the disciplines listed below.
+Nebraska Methodist College Professional Development awards educational credit to the disciplines listed below.
 Each professional is accountable to understand their accrediting/licensing body's standards and requirements.
 The definitive source of information on continuing education requirements is your state or national regulatory board.

 Nebraska Methodist College Professional Development is an approved provider of continuing nursing education by the Midwest Multistate Division, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
 This includes 0 pharmacology hours.

 Application is being made for AMA PRA Category 6.0 Credits.
 The website will be updates once approval has been granted.